Families of relatively exact Lagrangians, free loop spaces and generalised homology: Monodromy in the looped case

 \begin{BB} There are $R$-orientations of $T\sN$, $T\sM$, $\Ind$ and $L$, such that the two induced $R$-orientations on $T\sQ$ above agree under the isomorphism $r^*F$ constructed in Lemma \ref{F}.
-Furthermore the restriction of $\Ind$ to $L$ is the given orientation of $L$. \end{BB} \begin{LL} Under Assumption \ref{Looped Orientation Assumption}, the cobordism $\sV$ admits an $R$-orientation, restricting to the given ones on $L$ and $\sQ$. \end{LL} \begin{proof} We need to check that the natural bundle isomorphism which comes from gluing
+Furthermore the restriction of the $R$-orientation of $\Ind$ to the space of constant maps $L$ is the given $R$-orientation of $L$. \end{BB} \begin{LL} Under Assumption \ref{Looped Orientation Assumption}, the cobordism $\sW$ admits an $R$-orientation, restricting to the given ones on $L$ and $\sQ$. \end{LL} \begin{proof} The cobordism $\sW$ has tangent bundle stably isomorphic to $\Ind \oplus \R$, and therefore the $R$-orientation on $\Ind$ induces an $R$-orientation on $\sW$.
+By the last part of Assumption \ref{Looped Orientation Assumption}, this $R$-orientation restricts on the space of constant maps $L$ to the given $R$-orientation of $L$. $\sQ$ now admits two $R$-orientations: one coming from the $R$-orientation on $\sW$, which has $\sQ$ as a boundary component (by identifying $\sP_{l+1}$ with $\sQ$ via the Ekholm-Smith diffeomorphism), and the one coming from the $R$-orientations on $T\sM$, $T\sN$ and $TL$ under the identification